 Two and a half months after the 2021 federal elections Germany has a new government.
 By signing the coalition treaty on Tuesday, 7th December, the negotiations between the Social Democrats (SPD), the Greens (Alliance 90/The Greens), and the Liberals (FDP) were formally concluded.
-Following two special digital party conventions by SPD and FDP and a general members’ referendum among the Green party members all three parties had given “green light” to the coalition agreement paving the way for the first-ever “traffic-light” coalition on federal level.
 On Wednesday, 8th December, Olaf Scholz (SPD) was elected and sworn in as new Chancellor by the Bundestag together with his cabinet ministers marking the end of the 16-year long Merkel era.

 Computer-assisted models are getting better and better at producing simulations of complex future developments.
 The increasing availability and technical capability for data processing offer the opportunity to improve the modelling of social processes.
-At the same time, however, this also shows the challenge of every prognosis.
-The quality of any forecast always depends on the underlying data and assumptions.
-The less information is available and the more complex the underlying mechanisms are, the more difficult it is to produce reliable forecasts.
+In an interview Dominik Meier talks about the meaning of these developments for political processes and decision-making.

 On Sunday, 26 September, elections for the Bundestag took place in Germany.
 The election results constituted a substantial historic defeat for the governing Conservatives (CDU/CSU).
 At the dawn of the 16 years long era of Chancellor Angela Merkel (CDU), Germany now finds itself at a turning point.